 Once the botnet owners reach an agreement with the buyer, the customer gets the Onion URL of the botnet's backend, where he can connect via Telnet and launch his attacks.

-Compared to the original Mirai source code that was leaked online at the start of October, the botnet Popopret and BestBuy are advertising has undergone a serious facelift.
+Compared to the original Mirai source code that was leaked online at the start of October, the botnet BestBuy is advertising has undergone a serious facelift.

 The original Mirai botnet was limited to only 200,000 bots.
 As security researcher 2sec4u told Bleeping Computer, this was because the Mirai malware only came with support for launching brute-force attacks via Telnet, and with a hardcoded list of 60 username & password combinations.